worldflora/wfo-docs/docs/contributor-guides/taxonomic_contributor_guide.md

 TENs are asked to account for all the names effectively published according to the rules of the International Code of Nomenclature for algae, fungi and plants (ICNAFP) for their taxon.
 Therefore, misapplications (stated as auct. or auct. non), pro parte synonyms, and hybrid formulae (e.g. _Nepenthes northiana_ × _N. maxima_) are not included (but names of nothotaxa, i.e. named hybrids are), nor are any names designating cultivated forms (grex, cv., etc.), except where these play a role in a nomenclatural context (e.g. as basionyms).
 Orthographic variants are included where they are in use.

-### Data management
+### Data flow

 The top copy of the taxonomic backbone is maintained in an SQL database (MySQL 8.*).
-The database and associated applications are called Rhakhis (from the Ancient Greek: ῥάχις [rhákhis] for backbone).
+The database and associated applications are called __Rhakhis__ (from the Ancient Greek: ῥάχις [rhákhis] for backbone).
 TENs can interact with this database in two ways:

 1. They can log into the Rhakhis web interface and edit the data for their own group directly.
 Authorization controls prevent editing data in groups curated by other TENs.
 These controls also allow TENs to deligate responsibility for subtaxa within their group.
 Editing data within the Rhakhis user interface is further documented in the [Rhakhis handbook](https://plant-list-docs.rbge.info/rhakhis/).
-2. If the TEN curates their data in some other system or are migrating data to Rhakhis they can submit data files directly to the TENs network manager who will carry out a bulk import.
+2. If a TEN curates its data in some other system or is migrating data to Rhakhis it can submit data files directly to the network manager who will carry out a bulk import.
 Merging hierarchical dataset is a complex task and needs to be managed on a case by case basis.
-The rest of this guide is a starting point for preparing data for this process.
+The much of this guide is focussed on preparing data for this process.

+In addition to TENs entering data there is a monthly [IPNI](https://ipni.org/) workflow (run by the network manager) that imports newly published and historic names found in the literature by the IPNI team.
+This workflow also brings in some nomenclatural corrections for existing names.
+A monthly email is sent to the TENs community and a csv listing the new names is provided to TENs via the TEN respitory on Github.

-Every six months, on the June and December solstices, a snapshot of the data in Rhakhis is taken and published to four locations:
+Every six months, on the June and December solstices, a snapshot of the data in Rhakhis is published to four locations:

 1. A file is generated for import into an Apache SOLR index.
 This is used to power the public facing version of the [WFO Plant List](https://wfoplantlist.org/)
-2. Multiple DarwinCore files are generated and they are imported into the main [WFO Portal](https://www.worldfloraonline.org/).
+2. Multiple DarwinCore files are generated.
+They are imported into the main [WFO Portal](https://www.worldfloraonline.org/).
 3. A [Catalogue of Life Data Package](https://github.com/CatalogueOfLife/coldp) file is prepared and imported into [GBIF ChecklistBank](https://www.checklistbank.org/dataset/2004/about).
 4. All the files above along with a MySQL data dump and some additional mapping files are submitted to the [Zenodo](https://zenodo.org/) (the long term scientific data repository for [CERN](https://home.cern/)) with the concept DOI:[10.5281/zenodo.7460141](https://doi.org/10.5281/zenodo.7460141).
 Each individual release is given its own DOI and stored by CERN in perpetuity.